AnaSidorka/rsschool-cv/cv.md

 # Anastasia Sidorka
-*tel: +375(33)636-9449; email:sidorkaanastasiya@gmail.com*
+*tel: +375(33)636-9449; email: sidorkaanastasiya@gmail.com*
+*Discord: Ana (@AnaSidorka)*
 ---
 ## My goals
-I am interested in the **web development** sphere and see myself as a Front-end developer with futher goal to grow to the Full-stack developer role.
+I am interested in web development and see myself as a Front-end developer with futher goal to grow to the Full-stack developer role.
 I closely work with the websites now and I like creating visually appealing and modern web pages.
 ---
 ## Experience